square/workflow-kotlin/README.md

 * A corresponding testing framework that facilitates simple-to-write unit tests for all application business logic and helps ensure correctness.

-_**This project is currently in development and the API subject to breaking changes without notice.**
-Follow Square's engineering blog, [The Corner](https://developer.squareup.com/blog/), to see when this project becomes stable._

-While the API is not yet stable, this code is in heavy production use in Android and iOS apps with millions of users.
+_**1.0-RC is ready and the core is stable.
+There are still experimental/** **under construction areas of the API for UI integration however.**
+These classes and functions will be marked with `@WorkflowUIExperimentalApi`._

 ## Using Workflows in your project